-BPDU are sent every hello-time, and not simply relayed anymore.
+BPDUs are sent every hello-time, and not simply relayed anymore.
 With 802.1D, a non-root bridge only generates BPDUs when it receives one on the root port.
-In fact, a bridge relays BPDUs more than it actually generates them.
+A bridge relays BPDUs more than it actually generates them.
 This is not the case with 802.1w.
-A bridge now sends a BPDU with its current information every <hello-time> seconds (2 by default), even if it does not receive any from the root bridge.
+A bridge sends a BPDU with its current information every <hello-time> seconds (2 by default), even if it does not receive any from the root bridge.

 Faster Aging of Information

 On a given port, if hellos are not received three consecutive times, protocol information can be immediately aged out (or if max_age expires).
 Because of the previously mentioned protocol modification, BPDUs are now used as a keep-alive mechanism between bridges.
 A bridge considers that it loses connectivity to its direct neighbor root or designated bridge if it misses three BPDUs in a row.
 This fast aging of the information allows quick failure detection.
 If a bridge fails to receive BPDUs from a neighbor, it is certain that the connection to that neighbor is lost.
-This is opposed to 802.1D where the problem might have been anywhere on the path to the root.
+This is opposed to 802.1D, where the problem can be anywhere on the path to the root.

 Note: Failures are detected even much faster in case of physical link failures.